 To avoid being perceived as spammy or sloppy when you have a legitimate link to share, check out our list of the seven best link shorteners that’ll clip your links into clean, consistent, and clickable URLs.

-URL shorteners not only trim your links into polished URLs, but they also let you track the performance of your individual links.
+A link shortener will trim your links into polished URLs.
+Shortening your links will make them easier to share and track performance.
 Some URL shorteners even offer branded link options.
-For example, a branded link for this blog post would look something like “hubs.ly/url-shorterner”.
+For example, a branded link for this blog post could look something like “hubs.ly/url-shorterner”.

 What are the benefits of using link shorteners?

 Using link shorteners can benefit your brand in three main ways:

 When you post long links on social media, it can look like spam or deter users from clicking on something they don't recognize.
 In particular, adding tracking parameters to your links can result in URLs that look long and confusing to someone who's unfamiliar with typical link tracking practices.
 Link shorteners can prune spammy-looking links into clear and concise links.